 Choose a start date that suits you

-Start the module at a time of the year that suits you — September, January or May.
+You can start the National Award for SEN Coordination (NASENCO) at a time of year that suits you — September, January or May.

 Get a complementary subscription to Special Children Magazine

-Sign up for our course and we will give you a complementary digital subscription to Optimus Education’s respected Special Children Magazine.
+Sign up for NASENCO and we will give you a complementary digital subscription to Optimus Education’s respected Special Children Magazine.

 Strand 1: The context for inclusive education